How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 In general, the Russian Federation is inhabited by representatives of 9 language families, which differ in language, way of life and culture.

-The most numerous nationalities that live in Russia are:
+The most numerous nationalities that live in Russia include:

 • Tatars - 5.4 million;